Get 80% off your plan for your first 3 months*

 Different liquidity ratios give you different views of your financial health:

-• Current ratio: Includes all current assets, giving the broadest view of your ability to meet short-term obligations.
+• Current ratio: Includes all current assets, giving the broadest view of your ability to meet short-term obligations

 Current ratio in relation to working capital and cash flow

-• Cash flow: the net amount of money moving in and out of your business bank accounts
+• Cash flow: Tracks the net amount of money moving in and out of your business bank accounts

-What are the limitations of using the current ratio?
+What limits the current ratio?

-• Snapshot timing: The ratio only reflects your financial position at a specific point in time.
+• Snapshot timing: The ratio only reflects your financial position at a specific point in time

-• Timing mismatches: The ratio assumes all liabilities are due simultaneously, which rarely reflects reality.
+• Timing mismatches: The ratio assumes all liabilities are due simultaneously, which rarely reflects reality

-• Payment timing: Cash inflows and outflows rarely align as the ratio suggests, creating potential cash flow gaps.
+• Payment timing: Cash inflows and outflows rarely align as the ratio suggests, creating potential cash flow gaps

-• Daily fluctuations: Cash positions change constantly, making point-in-time calculations less reliable for ongoing decisions.
+• Daily fluctuations: Cash positions change constantly, making point-in-time calculations less reliable for ongoing decisions

 Improve your current ratio monitoring with Xero

-• Automated calculations: Track your current ratio without manual spreadsheet work.
+• Automated calculations: Track your current ratio without manual spreadsheet work

-• Real-time monitoring: See cash flow and liquidity changes as they happen.
+• Real-time monitoring: See cash flow and liquidity changes as they happen

-• Financial forecasting: Create projections to anticipate future liquidity needs.
+• Financial forecasting: Create projections to anticipate future liquidity needs

-• Performance tracking: Monitor trends over time to identify patterns and opportunities.
+• Performance tracking: Monitor trends over time to identify patterns and opportunities

 FAQs on current ratio